John-Mukhwana/solidity-foundry-fund-me/Learning.md

 - Use Chainlink documentation to find real price feed addresses for your network.
 - Use `--fork-url` to fork a real network for integration tests with live contracts.
 - Export environment variables in your shell or use tools like dotenv-cli to load `.env` files.
+- Use a configuration pattern (e.g., `HelperConfig`) to manage network-specific addresses and mocks.
+- When accessing struct members from a public getter, call the getter as a function, then access the member.
+- `msg.sender` in contract constructors is set to the broadcast account when using `vm.startBroadcast` in scripts.
 - Document every learning step for future reference and reproducibility.

 ---